Academic Success and Disability Services

-- Upon receipt of the student’s profile and documentation, the Associate Director will schedule a welcome meeting with the student to review the student’s request, discuss options to address barriers to access, and determine reasonable accommodations at Stetson University.
+- Upon receipt of the student’s profile and documentation, an Academic Success team member will schedule a welcome meeting with the student to review the student’s request, discuss options to address barriers to access, and determine reasonable accommodations at Stetson University.

 - After initially establishing accommodations, it is the student’s responsibility each semester to request their accommodations online at the following website: accommodations request.
 Upon receipt of the request, Academic Success will electronically notify the student’s professors of the accommodations.